-- A prospective Fire Officer I candidate shall attain a minimum grade of 70 percent on the written examination. - A prospective Fire Officer I candidate shall attain a "pass" grade on all skills stations of the selected practical skills examination. - A prospective Fire Officer I candidate shall complete the 40-hour Emergency Services Instructor I course.
-Participation in the certification process is not required to comply with Fire Officer I prerequisites.
+- A Fire Officer I candidate shall attain a minimum grade of 70 percent on the written examination. - A Fire Officer I candidate shall attain a "pass" grade on all skills stations of the selected practical skills examination. - A Fire Officer I candidate shall complete the 40-hour Emergency Services Instructor I course.
+Participation in the certification process is not required to complywith Fire Officer I prerequisites.

-• The course required for Fire Officer I certification is the 40-hour course based on the Jones and Bartlett Fire Officer Principals and Practices, Enhanced 3rd edition.
-The course also requires successful completion of the Mentoring Project including a 3-page report.
-Candidates must also have completed the National Fallen Firefighters Foundation (NFFF) LACK (Leadership, Accountability, Culture, Knowledge) and Why Data? online courses.
+The course required for Fire Officer I certification is the 40-hour course based on the Jones and Bartlett Fire Officer Principals and Practice, 4th edition.
+The course also requires successful completion of the Portfolio Project and Mentoring Project including a 4-page report.
+Candidates must also have completed the four additional online courses.

-- Are currently certified, minimally, as a Wisconsin Emergency Services Instructor I; - Have completed a train-the-trainer for the course.
+- Are currently certified, minimally, as a Wisconsin Fire & Emergency Services Instructor I; - Are qualified to instruct at the level of a Fire Officer.
+Certification at the Fire Officer I level or higher is preferred. - Have reviewed the most current course content and WTCS FSEO policies and procedures.